 For example, sealing the parking lot may need to be done annually, painting high traffic areas quarterly and changing air filters monthly – regardless, map out the frequency and then schedule dates for the maintenance.

 4. Volunteer Work Days

-A great way to get members involved is to schedule volunteer work days a couple times a year.
+A great way to get members involved is to schedule volunteer workdays a couple of times a year.

 This is a great way to get skilled people in to help with projects and it helps get a lot of work done very quickly.

-Add a fellowship lunch afterwards and you have provided an opportunity for people to get to know each other while getting a lot accomplished very quickly.
+Add a fellowship lunch afterward and you have provided an opportunity for people to get to know each other while getting a lot accomplished very quickly.